 “It provides an opportunity for people to be successful,” said McGrath.
 “This was very progressive [of NJSIAA] to be looking for kids to excel in what they love.”

 Other female athletes in the school are in support of this development.
 Girls cross country captain Chantel Osley has been running since she was four years old with her older sisters as they all competed in high-level track and field.

 Osley said, “It is so great that there are more opportunities for women to succeed in whatever they want to do.”

-In seventh grade she had told her mother, SBHS paraprofessional, Mrs. Francesca Favaloro, that she wanted to join the wrestling team like her brother did.
+In seventh grade, she had told her mother, SBHS paraprofessional, Mrs. Francesca Favaloro, that she wanted to join the wrestling team as her brother did.
 Mrs. Favaloro was unsure of how to respond and presented more traditionally feminine athletic options like dance or gymnastics.